octobercms/docs/user-guide/quickstart/editor/including-partials.md

 ## Partials as UI Components

-Partials can do more than just include a chunk of HTML — they can act as full UI components that accept content inside them.
+Partials can do more than just include a chunk of HTML.
+They can act as full UI components that accept content inside them.
 Let's build a reusable styled button.

 ### Create the Button Partial